 Jesus Christ is the Bread of life.
-This fact is undisputable as believers witness his demonstrative power in their daily lives.
+This fact is indisputable as believers witness his demonstrative power in their daily lives.

-However, believers must still understand the need to deeply study their Bible to fully understand what the Bread of life actually mean.
+However, believers must still understand the need to deeply study their Bible to fully understand what the Bread of life actually means.

 Also, the scenario of Jesus’ declaration of Bread of Life must not be ignored.

 “Then Jesus declared, “I am the bread of life.
 Whoever comes to me will never go hungry, and whoever believes in me will never be thirsty” (John 6:35 NIV)